FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Related Work

 \subsection{Federated Distillation}

-Knowledge distillation is first introduced to compress knowledge from one or more teacher models into a small student model.
-Hinton \cite{DBLP:journals/corr/HintonVD15} defined the knowledge of the model as the softened logits and the student model mimic the knowledge of teacher model to acquire its abilities.
-Most methods of knowledge distillation only need the outputs of hidden layer or output layer.
+Knowledge distillation is initially introduced to extract knowledge from teacher models and condense it into a small student model.
+In \cite{hinton2015distilling}, the student model learns by emulating the teacher model's knowledge to gain its capabilities, and the knowledge is defined as softened logits.
+Most methods of knowledge distillation require only the outputs of the hidden layer or output layer.
 Compared to directly exchanging the model parameters, federated distillation only requires lower communication costs to achieve better aggregation results.
-The FedMD proposed by \cite{fedmd} uses transfer learning to combine knowledge distillation and federated learning.
-They let each client participating in this communication round calculate its own class scores on the public dataset, and transmits the result to a central server.
-Then the server will average the received class scores to get the updated consensus.
-This consensus represents the knowledge of all participating client models and each client will train its model to approach the consensus on the public dataset.
-In this way, each client model can learn the knowledge of other client models without sharing its own private data or models.
-However this method will bring a loss of accuracy and huge differences between clients in the case of heterogeneous users. \cite{feddf} proposed FedDF to improve the efficacy of model aggregation.
+FedMD \cite{fedmd} uses transfer learning to combine knowledge distillation and federated learning.
+In this approach, each client participating in this communication round calculates its class scores on the public dataset and transmits the result to a central server.
+Then the server averages the received class scores to get the updated consensus.
+This consensus represents the knowledge of all participating client models and each client trains the model to align with the consensus derived from the public dataset.
+In this way, each client model can learn the knowledge of other client models without sharing its private data or models.
+However, this method brings a loss of accuracy and huge differences between clients in the case of heterogeneous users.
+FedDF \cite{feddf} improves the efficacy of model aggregation.
 They use the global model in FedAvg as the student model and do ensemble distillation to get the knowledge from all client teacher models.
 The ensemble knowledge is represented by the average logit outputs of all parties on an unlabeled dataset from other domains.
-However only refining the global model can not completely take advantage of distillation to slove non-iid problem, which may even weaken the effect of knowledge distillation.
-The FedGen proposed by \cite{fedgen} is the first to combine data-free distillation with federated learning.
-FedGen only needs to share a lightweight generator model and the prediction layer of the local model to the server for averaging.
-The global generator outputs feature representations, which is the input of the prediction layer, to reinforce the local learning with a better generalization performance.
-However, due to the over dependence on the global generator, which conveys the all ensemble user information, it can not give full play to the advantages of knowledge distillation.
+However only refining the global model can not completely take advantage of distillation to solve non-iid problems, which may even weaken the effect of knowledge distillation.
+FedGen \cite{fedgen} is the first to combine data-free distillation with federated learning.
+FedGen only needs to share a lightweight generator model and the prediction layer of the local model with the server for averaging.
+The global generator outputs feature representations, which are the input of the prediction layer, to reinforce the local learning with a better generalization performance.
+However, due to the over-reliance on the global generator, which conveys all ensemble client information, it fails to leverage the advantages of knowledge distillation fully.